 Neglect requires the state to prove that a person with custody of a child under sixteen knowingly caused or permitted the child to be endangered or the child's health or moral welfare to be placed in danger by neglect, abuse, or immoral associations.

-During my time as a detective, this charge was not charged as often as contributing because it was more narrowly defined.
+During my time as a detective in Gilbert, Arizona, this charge was not charged as often as contributing because it was more narrowly defined.

 Contributing cases require the state to prove any person by any act caused, encouraged, or contributed to the delinquency or dependency of a minor.